vkhalyamin/ring_buffer/README.md

     bool full;
 } RingBuffer;
 ```

-## Build
+## Tests

-To compile this project use bash script:
+To compile tests for this project (Google C++ Testing Framework) use this bash script:
 ```
+cd ./ring_buffer/tests/
 ./build
 ```